ysa134/torii/README.md

 session is injected onto controllers and routes, these values will be available to templates.

-Torii will first look for an adapter matching the endpoint name passed to `torii.open`.
+Torii will first look for an adapter matching the provider name passed to `torii.open`.
 If there is no matching adapter, then the session object will fall back to using the `application` adapter.